 The new facility is a major investment for the company and consequently requires an extensive range of budgeting and planning to be carried out in order to support capital raising activities, inform the internal governance processes and to facilitate effective communication with investors and stock markets.
 There should be extensive design and planning information available to support the claims and clear evidence of this being subject to management control.
 These controls are expected to include those focused on ensuring the veracity of any external communications to investors by senior management and those related to the oversight of investment strategy by the Board via its governance frameworks.

 The auditors should be able to seek sufficient and appropriate evidence to support the claim along a number of lines of enquiry.
-These are expected to include:
+These are expected to include the:

 Where practical the applicants will have included this type of evidence in its basis of preparation.